PANpinchi/DeepMIR_HW0_PANpinchi/README.md

 If you cannot download the datasets from the above commands, the used training, validation and testing sets can be downloaded from [Nsynth Datasets](https://magenta.tensorflow.org/datasets/nsynth).

-Moreover, if you want to use a smaller training set, you can download subtraining set from [here](https://drive.google.com/file/d/1wwNGbMD39_We9vqljmQa_fouK3GGU6Rk/view?usp=sharing).
+Moreover, if you want to use a smaller training set, you can download sub-training set from [here](https://drive.google.com/file/d/1wwNGbMD39_We9vqljmQa_fouK3GGU6Rk/view?usp=sharing).

 You need to unzip the contents and put them in `/datasets`.